-Team Captains are an important part of a high school team.
+Team Captains are an important part of a school team.
 They serve as key motivators and leaders on rides and at races.
 They mentor all riders and communicates with adult ride leaders about any rider or ride concerns.
 Team captains will be chosen by the head coach, based on discussions with the ride leaders and a vote from the athletes.
 There will be one captain from each of the schools, those names will be announced at the end of season banquet.
 Additional selection of captains may be performed at Coach's discretion,

 Substance Use Policy

 - NICA student-athletes are subject to all U.S. Anti-Doping Agency (USADA) rules pertaining to anti-doping (a list of banned substances is available here) See NICA Rulebook 2.9.

 - NICA's list of other banned substances: Caffeine is an addictive substance that enhances performance.
 NICA leagues deem caffeinated products as inappropriate for young student-athletes.
 Caffeinated sports products (bars, gels, and sports drinks) are banned from NICA league races and activities (including practices).